 Benefits of gratitude journaling for couples

-From our experience, expressing gratitude is one of the best ways to almost instantly show how grateful you are for your spouse.
+From our experience, expressing gratitude is one of the best ways to instantly show how grateful you are for your spouse.

 Gratitude journaling will help you to: